Hey, Snickerdoodle!

 • Cumin

 • Ground beef: I like to use lean ground beef (usually 93-96% lean).
-This ensures that they beef mixture isn't too greasy when you add it to the taco cups.
+This ensures that the beef mixture isn't too greasy when you add it to the taco cups.
+Ground turkey or ground chicken can be used as a lighter option.

 • Beans: Refried pinto or black beans work great in this.

-• Cheese: Shredded sharp cheddar cheese is what I prefer to use for this.
+• Cheese: Shredded sharp cheddar cheese is what we prefer to use for this.
 You could also use pepper jack, a Mexican blend, Monterey jack...or any cheese you like, really!

 Step by Step Instructions